The MIT Energy Night: the Largest MIT Energy Technology Showcase in the Fall

 The MIT Energy Night is a celebration of the ingenuity, innovation, and imagination of MIT faculty, researchers, students, and alumni.
 Hosted annually at the MIT Museum and organized entirely by students, the MIT Energy Night features over 70 interactive poster presentations from every energy affiliated department at MIT as well as early stage start-ups based on MIT technologies.
 Presentation topics span conventional energies, renewable energies, energy storage, energy efficiency, and other areas.

-This year’s event is poised to attract MIT students, faculty, energy investors, business leaders, researches, and educators on October 19, 2012 from 5:00-8:30pm at the MIT Museum.
+This year’s event is poised to attract MIT students, faculty, energy investors, business leaders, researchers, and educators on October 18, 2013 from 6:00-9:00pm at the MIT Museum.
 Complimentary food and soft beverages will be provided.
 Alcoholic beverages can be purchased at a low cost.

 The event is free and open to the general public.
 No registration is required.